lrth06/react-template/README.md

 | :heavy_check_mark: | POST   | '/'      | Returns Request Body | _Public_       |

 - POST ('/test') _Public_ When sent a request, this enpoint will simply return the request's body.

+## Frontend

+This is the user-facing side of the application.
+Built with React, there is already a navigation structure in place utilizing react-router, axios for API calls and node-sass for styling.
+To demonstrate the flexibility of this combination you will notice a number of their benefits exemplified throughout the existing pages and example components.